GautamDeepak/EMM/EMM_Prac_06.md

 	['lossArea', 'lossYear']); // New band names
 ```

 5. Note that we used reduceRegion in Prac01 to calculate the mean, median, max, or total elevation.
-We could use similar method here to compute the mean, median,max, or total forest loss.
-However the issue is that the computation will be an aggregate of 20 years.
+We could have used a similar method here to compute the mean, median, max, or total forest loss.
+However, the issue is that the computation will be an aggregate of 20 years.
 However, we are interested in yearly forest loss.
-Which is the reason for the extra bit of work we did in previous step.
-Now we can use a grouped reducerto get the loss area summed and grouped according to the value in the lossYear band.
+Which is the reason for the extra bit of work we did in the previous step.
+Now we can use a grouped reducer to get the “lossArea” summed and grouped according to the value in the “lossYear” band.

 ```JavaScript
 // Apply grouped reducer in the new image.